-This recipe for pink marinated (pickled) cabbage I adapted from a couple of my Russian friends.
-I have been making this cabbage several times.
+This recipe for pink marinated (pickled) cabbage I adapted from a couple of my Russian friends recently and have already made this cabbage several times.
 It is easy to make and the ready pickled cabbage has sharp sweet and sour taste.
 It is great as a starter or a garnish.
-The brilliant bright pink colour of this cabbage is due to beetroot, so you need to use regular white cabbage for the recipe.
+You need regular white cabbage for the recipe.
+The brilliant bright pink colour of the pickled cabbage comes from the beetroot.

 Feel free to slightly change the proportions to your taste with the pink marinated cabbage recipe as well as with traditional Russian sour cabbage, see the recipe here.

 Pink pickled (salted, marinated) cabbage (pink Sauerkraut) recipe

 - 1 kg (2.2 pounds) row white cabbage cut in larger chunks

 - 3 large cloves garlic

 - 1 little chili pepper

 - 2.5 cm (1 inch) piece of horseradish root

 - 1 Tbsp caraway seeds (optional)